 ECVs: $50 per day with a $20 refundable deposit.
 At Disney Springs the deposit is increased to $100.

 Third Party Vendors:

 Walt Disney World is a huge resort, it feels like its own separate world.
 This means that there are lots of different ways to get around the enormous property.
-From Buses to monorails, they each have their own methods of accommodating handicap guests.
+From buses to monorails, they each have their own methods of accommodating guests of all needs.